NicoleNG18/FoodDelivery/README.md

 # FoodDelivery

-[//]: # (This is my final project for SoftUni Java Web module.
-It's made during Spring Advanced course in SoftUni and has only educational purpose at this moment.)
+This is my final project for SoftUni Java Web module.

-[//]: # (The project is still in progress.
-Until 9th April it will be ready for the online project defense.
-After that with all new knowledge, I'll continue developing it.)

 Overview:
 -----------------